-There are currently three options for medical, surgical, and hospital benefits:
+There are currently three options for medical, surgical, and hospital benefits for active employees:

-- The self-funded PPO Plan.
+- The Self-Funded PPO Plan.

 - United HealthCare HMO.

-- Kaiser Foundation Health Plan (a health maintenance organization, or HMO).
+- Kaiser Foundation Health Plan (an HMO).

-The self-funded PPO Plan pays benefits to you, or directly to your provider, for health care which is medically necessary and prescribed by a licensed provider.
-The self-funded PPO Plan pays benefits for most types of care, regardless of whom you use as providers, but you will pay significantly less if you use PPO providers.
-The Plan's current PPO is Anthem Blue Cross.
-Effective October 1, 2011, contributing employers, non-bargaining unit employees, and their dependents who meet the Plan's eligibility requirements for individual employer coverage may be enrolled in either the United HealthCare HMO or the Kaiser Foundation Health Plan, but may not be enrolled in the self-funded PPO Plan.
+The Self-Funded PPO Plan pays benefits to you, or directly to your provider, for health care which is medically necessary and prescribed by a licensed provider.
+The Self-Funded PPO Plan pays benefits for most types of care, regardless of whom you use as providers, but you will pay significantly less if you use PPO providers.
+The Plan's current PPO is Blue Shield of California.
+Currently, contributing employers, non-bargaining unit employees, and their dependents who meet the Plan's eligibility requirements for individual employer coverage may be enrolled in either the United HealthCare HMO or the Kaiser Foundation Health Plan, but may not be enrolled in the Self-Funded PPO Plan.
+The Self-Funded PPO Plan is also closed to new retirees, as of January 1, 2014.

 Under both HMOs, you pay only a fixed fee for each covered visit, which may vary with the type of service.
-However, your choice of providers is limited.
-Kaiser requires that you use only their doctors and facilities, and have all your health care handled through a primary care physician.
-United HealthCare generally requires you to use only participating doctors, and have all your health care handled through a primary care physician.
+However, your choice of doctors and facilities is limited.
+Kaiser requires that you use only their doctors, hospitals and other facilities, and have all your health care directed by a primary care physician.
+United HealthCare generally requires you to use only participating doctors, and have all your health care directed by a primary care physician.